Cost of Plastering a Room

 | Plaster Over Skim | £150 - £200 |

-Alternatively, you may be looking to plaster a ceiling rather than the whole room.
-In which case it will be around £275 for an average sized room, although this can potentially rise to £1,000 depending on the total area required and if it's a straightforward job.
+If you're looking to plaster a ceiling rather than the whole room.
+The cost will be around £275 for an average sized room, although this can potentially rise to £1,000 depending on the total area required and if it's a straightforward job.

 Plastering Prices: How Much To Replaster an Entire House?